yaswanth-iitkgp/yaswanth-iitkgp.github.io/_pages/about.md

 ## News 🏆📚

 - **[Apr 2023] EMNLP 2023**: First author long paper got accepted at EMNLP 2023 (Findings).
-- **[Sep 2023] Master's Thesis Grant**: Secured a $20,000 grant from [Microsoft's Foundation Models Research](https://www.microsoft.com/en-us/research/collaboration/accelerating-foundation-models-research/phase-ii/) initiative for my work on Large Language Models. 🤖
+- **[Sep 2023] Master's Thesis Grant**: Secured a $20,000 grant from [Microsoft's Foundation Models Research](https://www.microsoft.com/en-us/research/collaboration/accelerating-foundation-models-research/phase-ii/) initiative for my masters thesis in Large Language Models. 🤖
 - **[Sep 2023] Masters Selection list**: Achieved 17th rank out of 1600 3rd-year students in the selection for Masters in Artificial Intelligence and Machine Learning at IIT Kharagpur. 🎓
 - **[Sept 2023] EMNLP 2023**: Served as a Student Paper Reviewer. 🔍
 - **[Aug - Nov 2023] Artificial Intelligence Foundations and Applications**: Worked as a Teaching Assistant for the course in 2023. 👨‍🏫